SamuelAnand10/COMP2042_CW_hcysa4/README.md

    -  a moveBreaker() as a method to update breaker position variables
    -  moved the conditional statement for reduciton heart count before updating Platform in onUpdate()
    -  used collisionChecker in onPhysicsUpdate() for setting the ball physics
+   -  a gif background
+   -  My very own made bricks that are star, heart and choco that are gifs too
+   -  utilized online assets for the pattern fill for blocks, ball, paddle and bonuses
+   -  changed heart to be an image so that the image changes to so that when u lose a life the heart image number reduces

    Reason:
     All these updates were to fix the refactoring of the classes i made, as well as adding more graphics to the game such as a start screen and a background and a pause menu.
+## Refactoring
+### Info
+All classes that utilize the same variables and resources and have a similar task are put into their owne packages, therefore there are 9 packages that interact with the main java class that runs the brick game.

 ## Unexpected Problems
 ### Challenges Faced